NYSCP Child Protection Medical Assessments - North Yorkshire

 The following people may give consent to a child protection medical assessment:

-• The child or young person if they are deemed to have capacity;
+• The child or young person if they are deemed to have capacity.

-• The local authority when the child is the subject of a care order (though the parent should be informed);
+• The local authority when the child is the subject of a care order (though the parent should be informed).

-• The High Court when the child is a ward of court;
+• The High Court when the child is a ward of court.

 • A Family Proceedings Court as part of a direction attached to an Emergency Protection Order, an Interim Care Order or a Child Assessment Order.

-If consent is withheld for any part of the assessment, including examination, photography or investigation then this is recorded, including subsequent discussions and any actions taken.
+• If consent is withheld for any part of the assessment, including examination, photography or investigation then this is recorded, including subsequent discussions and any actions taken.

 Arranging the Child Protection Medical Assessment

 Child protection medical assessments can be requested as an action arising from a strategy meeting or prior to the strategy with the intention of informing the discussions during the meeting.
-A child protection medical assessment should not be requested in order to determine if a strategy meeting is required.
+A child protection medical assessment should not be requested to determine if a strategy meeting is required.

-Harrogate Hospital: 01423 885959 – request via the paediatrician on call
+Harrogate Hospital: 01423 885959 – and ask to speak to the paediatrician on call.

-York Hospital: Friday 9am- 5pm contact the Trusts Safeguarding Children Team: 01904 726647 / Out of hours 01904 631313 request via the paediatrician on call
+York Hospital: Monday Friday 09.00 – 17.00hrs contact the York Hospital Safeguarding Children Team: 01904 726647 / Out of hours 01904 631313 and ask to speak to the paediatrician on call.

-Scarborough Hospital: Monday – Friday 9am- 5pm contact the Trusts Safeguarding Children Team: 01904 726647 / Out of hours 01723 368111 via the paediatrician on call
+Scarborough Hospital: Monday – Friday 09.00 – 17.00hrs contact the Scarborough Hospital Safeguarding Children Team: 01904 726647 / Out of hours 01723 368111 and ask to speak to the paediatrician on call.

-Airedale – for children living in Craven: between the hours of 8.30 – 4.30 ring the Paediatric Secretarial Team on 01535 292434.
-Medical will be done in Childrens Outpatients, Building 22, location B20 at Airedale Hospital.
+Airedale – for children living in Craven: Monday – Friday 08.30 – 16.30hrs ring the Paediatric Secretarial Team on 01535 292434.
+The medical will be done in Children’s Outpatients, Building 22, location B20 at Airedale Hospital.
+Out of hours: ring Airedale Hospital switchboard on 01535 652511 and ask to speak to the consultant paediatrician on call.
+Out of hours medicals are carried out on the Children’s Ward, Ward 17, Location C20 at Airedale Hospital.

 Child Protection Medical Reports

 The assessment, professional opinion and outcome resulting from a child protection medical assessment should be clearly recorded and communicated to the requesting professional as well as to the family and child as appropriate.
-It can be helpful to document the summary of the initial findings and give a copy to the Social Worker or Police Officer attending the medical (with the original being kept in the child’s medical record).

 All reports and diagrams should be signed and dated by the doctor undertaking the examination.